5 common résumé mistakes female applicants should keep an eye on

 State your worth with authority

-Even if it makes you cringe.
+Take an authoritative approach, even if it makes you cringe.
 Go through your résumé and include your most noteworthy professional achievements.
 This can mean awards you’ve won, promotions you’ve gained, projects you’ve handled, etc. Include the best feedback you’ve received and ask a trusted coworker or advocate to help you identify your best work qualities to list.
 Women often take on extra responsibilities outside of their job descriptions at work; these should be listed on your résumé, as they underscore initiative while also communicating important time-management skills.

 Use a strong story to describe your journey